Geometric planted matchings beyond the Gaussian model: Introduction

 As in previous works \cite{inference_particle_tracking, planted_match_exact_moharrami, rec_threshold_sparse_semerjian, plant_sharp_thr_ding, geo_match_2022, wang2022random} we want to understand the behaviour of the above quantity and its expectation for large $n$.
 More concretely, we would like to establish upper bounds on the expected number of mistakes made by a certain estimator (positive results), and lower bounds on the same quantity that hold for some, or for any, estimator (negative results).

 For our positive results, we focus on an estimator that solves:

-Under the Gaussian model from \cite{geo_match_2022} this coincides with the MLE, but it can also be used in more general settings.
-Following \cite{collier2016minimax} we will refer to this estimator as the \textit{Least Sum of Squares Estimator} (LSS).
+{ Under the Gaussian model from \cite{geo_match_2022} this coincides with the MLE.
+We note that this fact only depends on the distribution of the noise, so one should expect that its behavior should not depend significantly on changes in the distribution of initial positions.
+It is less clear, however, how its behavior changes when using it with non-Gaussian noise.
+A main theme in the present work is investigating this question.} Following \cite{collier2016minimax} we will refer to this estimator as the \textit{Least Sum of Squares Estimator} (LSS).

 This estimator is distribution agnostic and can also be evaluated efficiently using the Hungarian method \cite{hungarian_method_kuhn} since it is an instance of a linear assignment problem.
 It appeared in previous theoretical analysis \cite{geo_match_2022, wang2022random, chen2022one, collier2016minimax} under Gaussian assumptions and in practical applications \cite{jaqaman2008robust}.
-Not directly related to this work there exists an extensive literature on understanding the asymptotic behaviour of so-called Euclidean Bipartite Matching Problems \cite{sicuro2017euclidean, talagrand2018matching}, which have the same structure as the random optimization problem in \eqref{eq:standard_mle}, but the $Y_i$'s are assumed to be an independent copy of the $X_i$'s.
+Not directly related to this work, there exists also an extensive literature on understanding the asymptotic behaviour of so-called Euclidean Bipartite Matching Problems \cite{sicuro2017euclidean, talagrand2018matching}, which have the same structure as the random optimization problem in \eqref{eq:standard_mle}, but the $Y_i$'s are assumed to be an independent copy of the $X_i$'s.